-Youth Transition to Work (YTTW) Program is specifically designed to help students make a smooth successful transition from high school directly into their post-secondary apprenticeship programs.
+For high school students who are interested in a making a smooth transition from high school directly to a post-secondary apprenticeship program can contact Tanya Nalesnik 908-788-1119 x 2029.
 This is ideal for Polytech's culinary and automotive high school students because they will receive credit for work hours and/or related instruction towards their apprenticeship program.

 To complete their apprenticeship program, students must continue or obtain employment and continue their related instruction after graduation.
 Evening related instruction courses provided by Polytech are culinary arts, automotive, electrical, and plumbing.
 For our automotive program, the related instruction may include industry recognized certifications such as Automotive Service Excellence.
 Related instruction for other occupations may be provided by Polytech or other post-secondary institutions depending on the occupation.
-The County Apprenticeship Coordinator can help guide you through the process and share opportunities in other occupational fields.
+The Adult & Continuing Education Coordinator, Christina Shockley, can help guide you through the process and share opportunities in other occupational fields.

 An apprentice is committed to the employer and comes to the employer concurrent with trade codes and academic standards.
 The apprentice brings to the workplace a rigorous technical education while learning advanced related industry work processes incorporated into customized on-the-job training by the employer or sponsor.
 Given this duality, a benefit realized by an employer is that apprenticeships are opportunities to develop and maintain highly skilled employees.
 Last, as a result of the commitment by the employer to the apprentice regarding the payment of wages and appropriate training, employers may be eligible for benefits such as tax incentives.